sourceduty/Bulk_File_Classification/README.md

 Total Number of Files: Multiple files can be uploaded at once, but the total combined size should not exceed 100 MB per upload.

 #
+### File Compression

+Compressing larger files is a crucial process in managing data efficiently.
+By reducing the size of files, compression helps save storage space and facilitates faster data transfer, especially over the internet.
+This process involves encoding information using fewer bits, which can be achieved through various algorithms such as ZIP, RAR, and 7-Zip.
+These algorithms use techniques like lossless and lossy compression; the former retains the original data intact, while the latter reduces file size by eliminating some data.
+Compression is widely used in various fields, from sending large email attachments to archiving data and optimizing website performance.
+Effective compression ensures that large files can be stored, transmitted, and accessed more efficiently, making it an essential tool in modern data management.

+#

 > Alex: *"This is a very intelligent custom GPT developed for classifying large quantities of mixed files into organized datasets."*